gingeekrishna/price_prediction/README.md

 ---

 **Made with ❤️ for the automotive industry**

+*Powered by advanced AI including Claude-3-Opus for premium vehicle price analysis and explanations.*

 *For more information, visit our [GitHub repository](https://github.com/gingeekrishna/price_prediction) or check out the [live demo](http://localhost:8000) when the server is running.*
   "vehicle_age": 3,